 There are also some known issues with using the print server feature with OS X v10.11.3.
 This can be tricky to get working as you need to be sure the TP-Link controller software as well as the printer driver is support by your version of Apple Mac.

-Amazon's Choice for Essential WiFi Router - AC1900 Whole Home Coverage Wireless WiFi Router
+Essential Home WiFi Router - AC1900 Whole Home Coverage Wireless WiFi Router

 Eliminate connection issues in your home or office and get greater coverage and reliable wifi